 As I’m Colorado-based, CBD came up as a remedy for muscle aches and pains that occur during recovery (and throughout the rehab process).
 With the right CBD product, you’re not getting THC—or much at all—so this isn’t about getting high by any means.
 But if that helps you, too, go for it!

 CBD has been known to help with inflammation, pain relief, and a whole host of other benefits.
 Just look it up.
-I’ve ended up using Mary’s Medicinals Elite CBD Muscle Freeze 1-2 times a day, usually morning/midday and before bed.
-This product has a nice soothing effect with a touch of icy hot tingle.
+I’ve ended up using various CBD muscle freeze products 1-2 times a day, usually morning/midday and before bed.
+It has a nice soothing effect with a touch of icy hot tingle.

 It’s no surprise that a cabinet full of supplements isn’t cheap.
 But given the context of recovery from surgery, what’s another couple hundred bucks to give you the best chance at recovery?
 What about recovering even stronger?